-WoSign issues EV Certificates to Private Organization, Government Entity, Business Entity and Non-Commercial Entity that satisfy the requirements specified in the Extended Validation Guidelines as published by the CA/Browser Forum.
+WoSign issues EV SSL Certificates and EV Code Signing Certificate to Private Organization, Government Entity, Business Entity and Non-Commercial Entity that satisfy the requirements specified in the EV SSL Certificate Guidelines and EV Code Signing Certificate Guidelines as published by the CA/Browser Forum.

 1.3.2.2.
-Commitment to comply with applicable standards and the Extended Validation Guidelines
+Commitment to comply with applicable standards and Guidelines